jaejunh/clj-esptool/README.md

 ### ESPER and RDMBS Comparison

-Esper CEP is event processing which is very similar to RDBMS system, where you need to specify
+Esper CEP is event processing which is very similar to RDBMS's data repository model, where you need to specify

 1. "event type"
-2. the data of that "event type"
+2. data of the "event type"
 3. and "EPL statement".

-If you already have used RDBMS and SQL, you can think of "event type" as "table or schema definition", the data as "row or record" in the table, and an EPL Statement as "SQL Statement (or maybe stored procedure in a sense that it is stored in the the Esper system once it is created).
+If you already have used RDBMS and SQL, you can think of "event type" as "table or schema definition", the data as "row or record" in the table, and an EPL Statement as a "SQL Statement (or maybe a stored procedure in a sense that it is stored in the the Esper system once it is created).

-### Event Types and Data Publisher Are Already Supplied with Code (Just Read!)
+### Example Event Type and Data Publisher Supplied with Code

-In our first demo, I have already created LogDataEvent as
+In our first demo, I have already created an example event type,  "LogDataEvent" as

 ```clojure
 ;; 1. "event type"